 Same-store sales are a significant part of retail data as they let a business know how their stores are performing.
 Each year, businesses are able to look at their historical sales data and measure performance over time (whether this figure is the end-all-be-all is another discussion).
 Having such a benchmark enables retailers to understand trends, missed opportunities, and how they can improve.
 One of the best ways to improve same-store sales are promotions.
-Promotions are a proven tool to attract customers and improve sales because many customer can’t resist a bargain.
+Promotions are a proven tool to attract customers and improve sales because many customers can’t resist a bargain.
 Stores are poised to use promotions to drive sales in 2018, as 76% of retailers plan to offer more promotions to increase sales this year (Kelton Global).
 If you want to drive traffic and improve same-store sales, here’s why you can’t neglect promotions.

 The Science of Promotions: Improve Same-Store Sales